-We define $\Delta t$ as the period between two instants in $\mathcal{T}$ (i.e., $\Delta t = |t_t - t_{t-1}|$), and assume the spatial mobility of every robot $r \in \mathcal{R}$ limited to a unit of distance $\Delta x$ for every $\Delta t$, where $\Delta x$ is the distance between the centers of two neighbour area units $g_{a,b}$ and $g_{a',b'}$ as depicted in Fig.~\ref{fig:example}.
-Therefore, it turns that each robot moves at a velocity \( \frac{\Delta x}{\Delta t} \) if moving into the left/right or up/down directions, but moves at velocity \( \frac{\sqrt{2}\Delta x }{\Delta t} \) when travelling in diagonal directions.
+We define $\Delta t$ as the period between two time instants in $\mathcal{T}$ (i.e., $\Delta t = |t_t - t_{t-1}|$), and assume the spatial mobility of every robot $r \in \mathcal{R}$ limited to a unit of distance $\Delta x$ (or $\sqrt{2}\Delta x$ if moving in diagonal) for every $\Delta t$, where $\Delta x$ is the distance between the centers of two neighbor area units $g_{a,b}$ and $g_{a',b'}$ as depicted in Fig.~\ref{fig:example}.
+Therefore, it turns that each robot moves at a velocity \( \frac{\Delta x}{\Delta t} \) if moving into the left/right or up/down directions, but moves at velocity \( \frac{\sqrt{2}\Delta x }{\Delta t} \) when traveling in diagonal directions.
 Clearly, if the velocity increases, so does the corresponding energy cost.
-We consider this by introducing the terrain-velocity constant $m_{a,b,a',b'} \quad \forall a, a' \in A, \quad \forall b, b' \in B$, which weights the energy consumption of the robots from moving from position $g_{a,b}$ to position $g_{a',b'}$.
-The value of $m_{a,b,a',b'}$ is set to infinite in presence of an obstacle, therefore influencing its mobility in the corresponding unit of area.
-Whenever the robot moves, we can derive its power consumption by adapting Equation~1 of Rappaport~\cite{Rappaport2016}, where instead of only computing the velocity, we consider the terrain-velocity constant to account for obstacles and terrain conformity form as:
+We consider this by introducing the terrain-velocity constant $m_{a,b,a',b'} \quad \forall a, a' \in A, \quad \forall b, b' \in B$, which weights the energy consumption of the robots from moving from position $g_{a,b}$ to position $g_{a',b'}$ \cite{Delgado22}.
+The value of $m_{a,b,a',b'}$ is dynamically set to infinite in case any of the robot detects an obstacle, therefore influencing the mobility of other robots in the corresponding unit of area in subsequent time intervals.
+Whenever the robot moves, we can derive its power consumption by adapting Equation~1 of Rappaport~\cite{Rappaport2016}, where instead of only computing the velocity, we consider the terrain-velocity constant to account for obstacles and terrain conformity as: